asrapp/Healthcare_BI_ETL/README.md

 # Healthcare_BI
 A data-driven project designed to improve patient satisfaction, operational efficiency, and decision-making in the healthcare industry.
-The project demonstrates my ability to design and implement an end-to-end healthcare analytics solution.

-The focus areas include ETL pipeline creation, data cleaning and transformation, statistical analysis, machine learning, and dashboard development to generate actionable insights for healthcare providers.

 This independent project highlights my ability to design, implement, and deliver impactful data solutions that align with real-world healthcare challenges.
 The project emphasizes ETL pipeline development, statistical analysis, predictive modeling, and dashboarding—all critical skills for a data analyst role in the healthcare industry.